AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2024-07-28-introduction-to-unicode/index.md

 4-byte code point:  [1]xxxxxxxx xxxxxxxx xxxxxxxx xxxxxxxx
 ```

 Let's pretend this model is sufficient.
 If we try to decode a sample of text—with a mixture of characters, some encoded with one byte and others with two or more—how will we know where one code point begins and another one ends?
 If all of the code points were to start with a `1`, they would be indistinguishable from each other.
-For example, in the following bit sequence, do we have a single two-byte code point followed by another two-byte code point, or is this one big four-byte code point whose third byte just happens to start with a `1` because that's how the bit was encoded?
+For example, in the following bit sequence, do we have a single two-byte code point followed by another two-byte code point, or is this one big four-byte code point whose third byte just happens to start with a `1` because that's how it was encoded?

 ```
 1xxxxxxx xxxxxxx 1xxxxxxx xxxxxxx